top of page

 At the EMDR and Counseling Center, we are dedicated to helping our clients feel supported and empowered throughout their treatment journey by providing holistic care tailored to their needs.
 We look forward to working with you soon!

-EMDR Therapy: What to Expect
+RAT Treatment: What to Expect

 bottom of page